 Thanks to its historical and entertaining atmosphere, its numerous activities for gourmets and its 400 shows, reenactments and lectures, the Fêtes de la NouvelleFrance festival celebrates with both pomp and humour the historical period that gave to Québec city its major role in the history of the continent.
 Hundreds of artists, crafters and interpreters bring life to this rich cultural heritage.
 Festive, historical, gastronomical are thus the three words that summarize the idea behind this festival.

-At the Festival, you will be immersed in the New France era: 18thcentury soldiers stand guard as merchants do business inside the fortified tenaille of the Arsenal.
+At the Festival, you will be immersed in the New France era: 18thcentury soldiers stand guard as merchants do business on the shopping streets.
 There’s no better reason to savour summer every day thanks to the great barbecue and to numerous local products tasting kiosks.
-And why not celebrate lovely summer evenings to the sound of our music shows?
+And why not celebrate lovely summer evenings to the sound of our music shows at the TD Stage?

 New France was founded during the age of the great European discoveries in the 16th century.
 On a voyage of exploration, Frenchman Jacques Cartier landed in North America and “discovered” the Gulf of St. Lawrence.
 The territory was already populated by indigenous peoples, who called the land “Canada.”
 In 1534 Cartier erected a cross at Gaspé and claimed Canada in the name of the king of France.